jonaswilz/OneForAll-ShoppingList/README.md

 The Corona crisis confronts us all with new challenges.
 Elderly people should no longer go outside, suspicious cases must stay at home and we should not meet our friends.
 Nevertheless, we have to supply ourselves with food, medicine and hygiene articles.

-To make shopping as efficient and corona compatible as possible the best is, if one person does the shopping for several households at once - and we should provide a good grocery list app for the person, which
+To make shopping as efficient and corona compatible as possible the best is, if one person does the shopping for several households at once - and we should provide a good grocery list app for the person.

+**To do so, it would be great if we could extend this simple shopping list app with the following featurs!**

 * Summarizes the grocery lists of the several households in one ​Summary-List
 * The Summary-List lists the name of the beggars behind the product he wishes